Home > PRINCESS DIANA > PRINCESS DIANA

 untitled design

 Prince Philip and Princess Diana shared a rather affectionate relationship.
-Philip having married into the royal family in 1947 when the institution was even more rigid, knew what it was like to be an outsider and understood Diana.
+Philip, having married into the royal family in 1947 when the institution was even more rigid, knew what it was like to be an outsider and understood Diana.
 As per reports, the Duke was enthralled by Diana's charm and energy when Charles courted her.
-A set of unearthed letters from Philip to Diana have provided royal enthusiasts a rare insight into their relationship.
+A set of unearthed letters from Philip to Diana has provided royal enthusiasts with a rare insight into their relationship.

 In one letter, Philip wrote, "I can only repeat what I have said before.
 If invited, I will do my utmost to help you and Charles to the best of my ability.
 But I am quite ready to concede that I have no talent as a marriage counselor!"
 In response, Diana penned, "Dearest Pa, I was particularly touched by your most recent letter, which proved to me, if I did not already know it, that you really do care."
 The letters revealed that Diana, much like Prince Charles, fondly called Philip 'Pa' and the Queen 'Ma-ma' despite her rocky state of marriage, as reported by Metro.
 The letter also showed that Philip was not pleased with his son’s affair.